clojars/infrastructure/README.md

 Install Virtualbox, Vagrant 1.8, and Ansible 2.0.0.
 To install Ansible 2 on Homebrew, run `brew install ansible --devel` as it hasn't been officially released yet.

+**You must have Jinja 2.8 or higher installed**.
+Depending on your platform, Jinja 2.7 or lower may be installed by the system.
+Check with `pip show jinja2`.
+Homebrew will install the right versions, I'm not so sure about other platforms.
+To install Jinja2, run `pip install jinja2` or `pip install --upgrade https://pypi.python.org/packages/source/J/Jinja2/Jinja2-2.8.tar.gz` (perhaps with `sudo`).
+As is quite obvious from this rambling paragraph, some guidance from a Python expert on the correct process here would be very helpful.

 Run `vagrant up` to start up the VM.
 Before you go any further, run `vagrant snapshot save clean-build`.
 This will save a snapshot of our VM and allow us to reset our VM state quickly.

 To test everything is working, run: